 Ketrin Pietschmann, CEO

 We founded HelloCare in 2016 and directly started working with Syndicode.
-In not even two months they built our platform that was already much more than an MVP.
+In less than two months they built our platform that was already much more than an MVP.
 They kept all milestones according to our ambitious plan.
 Thanks to Syndicode we were able to transfer first learnings from our test phase directly into the product and even to create a mobile app to respond to the demands of our users.

 hellocare in press